ckormanyos/real-time-cpp/examples/chapter17_03/readme.md

 # Example Chapter17_03
 # Traditional C Language Code in a Modern C++ Project

-Example chapter17_03 shows some methods that allow using traditional C language code in a modern C++ project.
+Example chapter17_03 depicts some methods that potentially allow the successful use of traditional C-language code within a modern C++ project.

 Example chapter17_03 assumes that there is a useful library of well-tested, efficient and trusted C-language code available in the local project domain and it is desired to make